For developers shipping AI-written code

 The gates you build

 Quality gates are the layers code must pass to reach production.
-The book builds them one at a time against a real, public app, so you watch each gate catch a live defect before the next one goes in.
+A capable model games your gates: it rewrites the failing test until broken code goes green, then hands you slop that reads clean.
+The book builds a stack of gates one at a time against a real, public app, so you watch each one catch a live defect before the next goes in.

 Rails